 - Season with the salt and pepper.
 Set aside.

 - Lightly brush oil on each slice and place on a cookie sheet.

 - Fill up the cookie sheet in a single layer.

-Set oven to broil and toast on the top shelf under a broiler.
+Set oven to broil and toast on the top shelf under the broiler.
 Do not walk away - watch the toast closely.

 - Spoon bruschetta onto the toasted bread slices and serve.